Sapphirine/202412-26-Solar-Energy-Forecasting-for-PV-Performance-and-Integration/README.md

 ### Run in AirFlow

-After setting up airflow environment and starting the scheduler, clone this repo in the `airflow/dags` dir.
+After setting up Apache Airflow environment and starting the scheduler, clone this repo in the `airflow/dags` dir.
 Make sure to install all dependencies by running the above `pip install` command.

 Run